Tasmania's flora, fauna and geology: Australia

 DAY 7: FREYCINET NATIONAL PARK

 Beyond Wineglass Bay, there's plenty more to uncover at Freycinet.
 The diversity in the coastal landscape is dramatic, with rocky coves and surging surf around one corner, and sheltered bays and sandy beaches around the next.
-As you explore the park, the Hazards, a spectacular granite mountain range that rises dramatically from the sheltered turquoise bays, provides a breathtaking backdrop that is never far from view.
+As you explore the park, the Hazards, a spectacular granite mountain range that rises dramatically from the sheltered turquoise bays, provide a breathtaking backdrop that is never far from view.

 After an early dinner, venture out on a “Devils in the Dark” wildlife experience, which aims to maximise the opportunity of photographing the elusive Tasmanian devil under close to natural conditions (the animals free-range within a fenced peninsula of land).